JeremyJones/hotjar-realtime-survey/README.md

 Two browsers, survey & dashboard
 --------------------------------

+1. One browser window to /survey
-1. Set up two browser windows.
+1. One browser window to /dashboard
-1. Complete survey & watch dashboard.
+1. Complete survey & watch dashboard

 #### Survey